Railroad Crossings in our Communities

 - Nearest city/town

 Note: The DOT number is a six digit number with an alpha character at the end (Ex.: 999 999A) and is found on the blue sign mounted on the crossbuck post for a passive crossing: it may be found on either the signal mast and/or signal cabin.

-Who Decides Where They Are Located?
+Who Decides Where Active Warning Signals Are Located?

 In reality, the process is governed by a federal program since crossing signals are defined by the Federal Highway Administration as highway control devices, not railroad signals.